luigisaetta/jobs_bp/bp.md

 In utils.py you can find also an example, useful to **write** a binary file (for example the model file) to Object Storage.

+If you want to use in the JOB the Resource Principal way of **handling security**, you need:
+* add the JOBS to the Dynamic Group
+* add proper policies for Object Storage access to the Dynamic Group

 ### Pipelines

 You can launch a DS JOB using the REST API ([see](./test_invoke_job_run.ipynb)).